Fairway Market

-Fairway Market is an American grocery chain founded in 1933 by Nathan in New York City.
+Fairway Market is an American grocery chain founded in 1933 by Nathan Glickberg in New York City.
 Following years of rapid growth, the chain experienced financial trouble after it was purchased by a private equity firm, and it filed for Chapter 11 bankruptcy in 2016. and again in 2020, when the chain dissolved and all but those four stores were closed.
 The brand was acquired by the Wakefern Food Corporation, whose flagship supermarket cooperative network is ShopRite.
 Four surviving stores continue to be operated by Wakefern cooperative member Village Super Markets, including the flagship location at Broadway and West 74th Street on the Upper West Side of Manhattan.

 Sale to private equity

 Sterling Investment Partners, a private equity firm in Westport, Connecticut, bought a controlling stake in Fairway Market in January 2007 and expanded the chain in the Greater New York area.
 Sterling made a $150 million capital investment in Fairway.

 In 2011, the chain had revenues of $550 million.
 It was spun off in an IPO on April 17, 2013, trading under its parent, Fairway Group Holdings Corp., on the NASDAQ under the ticker symbol "FWM".
 Sterling's push for rapid growth outside Fairway's upscale base on Manhattan's Upper West and East Sides, which led to price hikes and declining quality, has been blamed for the chain's collapse.